 - Plan a winter bucket list together.

-- Play games like “Would you rather” during road trips.
+- Play games like “Would you rather” during family road trips.

 - Make up nicknames for each other.